• About Us

 This re-affirmed that some of the most delicious food, interesting connections, and satisfying experiences on the planet are waiting in some of its most unassuming venues.

-12 Comments to: “Breakfast in Chandigarh: Samosas at Sai Sweets”
+12 thoughts on “Breakfast in Chandigarh: Samosas at Sai Sweets”

 Take care,